 9237 - Unrestricted Health & Human Services

 1326650 - Three Rivers Rowing - Adaptive Rowing

 If you would like your donation to go to a particular program at TRRA, please call or email the office.

 From time to time, TRRA is involved in major capital fundraising campaign designed to add new facilities, such as, boathouses and other major support infrastructures.
 These campaigns are often conducted over several years and require large donations from the broadest array of donors as well contributions regardless of the size from as many individuals as possible.

 Financial sponsorships are regularly sought to assist with the huge costs associated with hosting competitive rowing and paddling events.
 Each year, TRRA hosts up to six high profile events with thousands of spectators!
 Each provides tremendous opportunities for foundations, corporations, and individuals to financially support and be recognized.

 We request and welcome all recommendations and offers of financial support.

 *A ‘Power 10’ is frequently called out by the coxswain during a race as a way of calling upon the crew to gather its full power and press on for focus, or to pass another shell, or to finish a race with everything left in the tank.

 Athletic Scholarships in various amounts are available for qualified rowers.
 Scholarships for youth (up to age 18) should be requested directly by the rower's parent or guardian.
 Scholarship recipients will be asked to volunteer one hour at TRRA for every $25 of scholarship awarded, and must participate in TRRA sanctioned fund-raising efforts.
-Please contact the TRRA Office for more information and a scholarship form.
+Please contact the TRRA Office for more information.
+Click here for the scholarship form.